exercism/go/exercises/concept/weather-forecast/.meta/design.md

 The following rule could be added to the analyzer.

-Verify that there are no comments written about the local variables in function Log().
+Verify that there are no comments written about the local variables in function Forecast().
 If there is, a reply could be:

 `Variables inside of functions are private and do not require comments for the user of the package.
 Adding a comment here may still be useful for the maintainers of this package.`